MicrosoftDocs/Viva/Viva/topics/topic-experiences- knowledge-managers.md

 search.appverid:
     - MET150
 localization_priority: Normal
-description: Learn how to build and manage a knowledge base with Viva Topics.
+description: Learn how knowledge managers can build and manage a knowledge base with Viva Topics.

 ---

 # Help build and manage a knowledge base with Microsoft Viva Topics

-Knowledge Managers play a key role in building a knowledge base that Viva Topics then makes available to employees, in the flow of their work.
+Knowledge managers play a key role in building a knowledge base that Viva Topics then makes available to employees, in the flow of their work.
 In this document we review:

 - [The importance of knowledge managers](topic-experiences-knowledge-managers.md#the-importance-of-knowledge-managers)